kathir98/Macchanger/README.md

 ## What it contains?

-It is build with using argparse python module which gets mac address as input from user and changes to the user specfied one.
+It is build with using optparse python module which gets mac address as input from user and changes to the user specfied one.

 ## How to run it?